It is the same for the rest of the world too.

 2. Native Application:

-A native application is a type of mobile app developed for specific operating systems that is either Android or IOS and can be downloaded from apple store or google play store.
+A native application is a type of mobile app developed for specific operating systems that is either Android or IOS and can be downloaded from the Apple store or Google PlayStore.

 Native apps are more complexed but provide an unmatched user experience.